RSA on track for 2013 targets after weathering Canada floods

 Pubs operator JD Wetherspoon sees slower sales, warns on taxes

-LONDON British commercial insurer RSA (RSA.L) said it is on track to meet performance targets for 2013 after payouts stemming from extreme weather Canada earlier this year knocked first half earnings.
+LONDON, Aug 1 British commercial insurer RSA said it is on track to meet performance targets for 2013 after payouts stemming from extreme weather Canada earlier this year knocked first half earnings.

 In half year results released on Thursday, Chief Executive Simon Lee said the group remains on track to achieve a combined operating ratio (COR) - costs and claims as a percentage of revenues, a key profit indicator - of 95 percent for the full year.